-Target S-5a: Target: To limit a projected increase of drug-related fatalities from 223 in 2019 to 283 in 2023.
+Target S-5a: Target: To limit an increase of drug-related fatalities from 217 in 2018 to 259 in 2022.

 Drug-related crashes continue to increase in Oklahoma.
 Beginning in 2014, a better analysis process involving both state and FARS data was developed to better track drug-related crash data.
 The data shown prior to 2014 in considered an inaccurate picture of the drug-related fatalities problem identification.
 The chart below shows the upward trend in this area.
 Opioid overuse is a recognized problem in Oklahoma.
 It is likely that Oklahoma will not see a significant decrease in this measure, due in part to the medical marijuana law and more accurate reporting.

+For 2018, data reflects 217 drug-related fatalities.
 This number will continue to increase once other data sources are included into the analysis.
 As the chart below reflects a significant trend increase in drug-related fatalities.